batocera-linux/batocera.linux/batocera-Changelog.md

 - DICE libretro core for arcade machines without a CPU
 - Wine Proton 9.0.4 as a Wine runner from Kron4ek's Wine-Builds
 - Blake Stone port Bstone to play Aliens Of Gold or Planet Strike
-- OpenJKDF2 to play Jedi Knight Dark Forces 2 and Mysteries of the Sith
+- OpenJKDF2 to play Jedi Knight: Dark Forces II and Mysteries of the Sith
 - OpenJK to play Jedi Academy & Jedi Outcast
-- Intel Quick Sync Video acceleration to ffmpeg for supported Intel GPUs
+- Intel Quick Sync Video acceleration to FFmpeg for supported Intel GPUs
 - ShadPS4 emulator for PlayStation 4 gaming
 - OpenMOHAA to play Medal of Honor: Allied Assault including Spearhead and Breakthrough expansions
-- WiringOP-Python for OrangePi board GPIO scripting
+- WiringOP-Python for Orange Pi board GPIO scripting
-- Libretro-BennuGD for compatible games
+- libretro-BennuGD for compatible games
 - RetroAchievements: support for unofficial achievements
-- PPSSPP standalone Retroachievements support
+- PPSSPP standalone RetroAchievements support
+- Fake standby and suspend
+- libretro-Genesis-Plus-GX core (expanded MAXROMSIZE for Sega Channel Revival and P4PR1UM Compatibility)
+- Archive extractor and PCManFM integration (`batocera-xtract` command)
 ### Fixed
-- Fix CD System BRAM core option for Genesis Plus GX to use the per game setting
+- Fix CD System BRAM core option for Genesis Plus GX to use the per-game setting
 - Fix some problems in ES and Batocera with IPv6 networks
 - Fix ES behavior with usb network tethering
 - Fix handling of luks.enabled setting to allow disabling LUKS integration
-- X86_64, choose a better refresh rate or resolution if the TV / Monitors default is too low.
+- X86_64, choose a better refresh rate or resolution if the TV / Monitors default is too low
 - Fix potential issue of having race condition with sequential numbering
 - Fix MAME config for apple2p, apple2e, apple2ee
-- Fix GSPlus rom config and speed
+- Fix GSPlus ROM config and speed
 - DualShock 4 controller on Odroid XU4
-- Internal bezels still enabled for Libretro cores when a widescreen ratio selected
+- Internal bezels still enabled for libretro cores when a widescreen ratio selected
 - Centering of PCSX2 messages
-- Xbox compatible bluetooth controllers not working in Steam
+- Xbox compatible Bluetooth controllers not working in Steam
+- Fix qualcomm devices Wi-Fi after resume
+- Fix controllers on PCSX2
+- Fix internet status in EmulationStation
 ### Changed / Improved
 - Significantly improve ES shutdown time, especially with large and medium collections
 - BigPEmu now supports .bigpimg CD images
 - ROG Ally gamepad support
 - Batocera-wine: add saves directory and save files options
 - Batocera-wine: improved autodetection for Windows executables, refer to our [Wikipedia](https://wiki.batocera.org/systems:windows#creating_autoruncmd_from_ssh)
-- Libretro-virtualjaguar core can now load .zip ROMs
+- libretro-VirtualJaguar core can now load .zip ROMs
 - Updated BlamCon code to new firmware (now compatible with 4 light guns)
 - Xenia now uses Wine-Proton for more compatibility (i.e. Halo 4)
 - Moved to the `hid-microsoft` driver for Xbox compatible Bluetooth controllers
 - Dreamcast bios now goes into `bios/dc/dc_boot.bin`
 - MSI Claw devices now get the appropriate controller config on boot
+- GZDoom controller config instead of evmapy
+- RTL8852AU reenabled
+- libretro-MAME can be selected as a core in Model 2 system collection
+- Replace ALT-F4 by SHIFT-ALT-F4 to quit
 ### Updated
 - Amiberry to v7.1.0
 - AppleWin to 8th of Feb build